Doctor of Occupational Therapy (OTD)

 OTD 3609.
 Capstone Preparation 3.
 (1 Credit Hour)

 In this course, students will continue to prepare for their Doctoral Capstone Experience and Project.
-By the end of this course, students will have an approved proposal and plan with faculty and site mentors for carrying out the Doctoral Capstone in the final term of the program.
+By the end of this course, students will have an approved proposal and plan with faculty and capstone site mentors for carrying out the Doctoral Capstone in the final term of the program.
 Students will continue plans for completion and dissemination of their Doctoral Capstone Project which will relate to their experience and demonstrate synthesis of in-depth knowledge in their focused area of study.

 OTD 3610.
 Level II Fieldwork B. (12 Credit Hours)